 Not all knee replacements are equal!
-Many of the most commonly used designs both in the NHS and in in Private healthcare are surprisingly old fashioned and were designed in the 1980s.
-If you were looking for a new car you would probably not choose one from the 80's!
+Many of the most commonly used designs both in the NHS and in Private healthcare are surprisingly old-fashioned and were designed in the 1980s.
+If you were looking for a new car you would probably not choose one from the 1980's!
 It is perhaps no surprise then that on average about 20% of people are not happy with their knee replacement.

 Things have moved on since then and our understanding of how the knee works is not much better.
 More modern knee replacement designs take this better understanding into account in order to make the knees work better so patients are happier.

-Mr Willis-Owen is an unashamed perfectionist and does not thing a 20% dissatisfaction rate is acceptable.
-As a result he is very interested in high performance knee replacements and has been investigating these and using them for some time.
+Mr Willis-Owen is an unashamed perfectionist and does not think a 20% dissatisfaction rate is acceptable.
+As a result, he is very interested in high-performance knee replacements and has been investigating these and using them for some time.

 Part of the solution to getting a better knee is the shape of the knee replacement.
 The knee is a very complicated shape and so far knee replacements have not come close to mimicking this.
 Modern research has more accurately defined how the human knee works, and more modern implants come closer to copying the complicated movement patterns.

-Mr Willis Owen has been most impressed with a knee call the Journey BCS which compensates for two of the main ligaments in the knee to make the replaced knee feel more natural.
-Mr Willis Owen has carried out many of these new replacements and been impressed every time with how natural the knee feels compared to a standard total knee replacement.
-Patients have typically got off crutches sooner, moved the knee more freely, and enjoyed better function.
+Mr Willis Owen has been most impressed with a Knee called Persona which is a modern design specially shaped to make the replaced knee feel more natural.
+Mr Willis-Owen has carried out many of these new high-performance knee replacements and been impressed every time with how natural the knee feels compared to a standard total knee replacement.
+Patients have typically got off crutches sooner, moved the knee more freely, and enjoyed the better function.
+He has seen amazing results with people in the eighties getting back skiing and many patients enjoying sports again.